-- Develop realistic, innovative financial plans and strategies supporting the implementation of plans, programs and projects in Plan Bay Area 2050 (which serves as the RTP/SCS for the Bay Area) and other Commission initiatives. - Provide financial analysis in support of the legislative program. - Provide revenue forecasting and needs assessment analysis in support of regional funding decisions and the

-- adequate operation and maintenance of the regional transportation system. - Provide detailed financial analysis and policy support to the Commission and Bay Area transit operators on the impacts of the COVID-19 pandemic on transportation revenues. - Develop funding proposals to preserve transit operations/service following the COVID-19 pandemic and to support recovery. - Evaluate financial projections and estimates for financial constraint of the Transportation Improvement Program (TIP) and RTP.
+- Develop realistic, innovative financial plans and strategies supporting the implementation of plans, programs and projects in Plan Bay Area 2050+ (which serves as the RTP/SCS for the Bay Area) and other Commission initiatives. - Provide financial analysis in support of the legislative program, including a possible ballot measure for transportation revenues in 2026. - Provide revenue forecasting and needs assessment analysis in support of regional funding decisions and the adequate operation and maintenance of the regional transportation system. - Provide detailed financial analysis and policy support to the Commission and Bay Area transit operators on the impacts of the COVID-19 pandemic on transportation revenues. - Develop funding proposals to preserve transit operations/service following the COVID-19 pandemic and to support recovery. - Evaluate financial projections and estimates for financial constraint of the Transportation Improvement Program (TIP) and RTP.